If you live with other people, you will be dealing with some unprecedented experiences in your environment over the next weeks and months.

 Bosses and co-workers may seem more frugal with time and resources or more self-focused in general, as everyone feels the fear of impending scarcity.

-You will lose the ways that you used to unwind from work outside of the house, for example: things you did/listened to on the drive home, or stops you made along the way.
+You will lose the ways that you used to unwind from the workday outside of the house, for example: things you did or listened to on the drive home, processing/distraction time, or stops you made along the way.